karrirasinmaki/blackpepperswing-www/pages/pages-root-folder/index.md

 meta_description: We are a swing dance school based in Helsinki, Tampere and Jyväskylä, founded and run through passion for authentic swing dances.
 We teach, organize, social dance, perform and keep the dance floor busy.

 # title: Hopping around swamps and lakes since 2017
-title: New courses starting on September
+title: New courses starting in September
 # title: ""
 subheadline: "Join us and swing up your life!"
 # subheadline: "&nbsp;"